lauren-fuller/stat386-projects/_posts/2022-09-28-Data-Visualization.md

 However, once you show a chart or graph, all your ramblings make sense.
 It doesn't matter how well you present and explain the statistics.
 A nice looking chart just is sometimes better able to communicate to an audience what's happening in the data.

+## Step 1
+In order to create the data plots below, we must first install either matplotlib or seaborn by running the following code:

+Matplotlib is the pionner data visualization package in Python while seaborn is a little more advanced.

 ## Adding details and
 You are free to modify your graph or chart any way you want, as long as it won’t look messy, distracting, and incoherent.

-## Python packages
-The Matplotlib package is the original pioneer of Python data visualization.
-- first need to import the matplot lib
-Seaborn is a more advanced package.

-## Line Plot - Univariate
-We create a plot using the function plt.plot().
-We show the graph using plt.show()

-## Adding Plot labels - Univariate
-X Axis : plt.xlabel('X axis')
-Y Axis : plt.ylabel('Y axis')
-Title: plt.title('Title')

-- legend: plt.legend()

-## Adding Color - Univariate Line Plot
-## Markers - Univariate Line Plot

-## Univariate Data Visualizations
+## Univariate Data
+The most common
+* Boxplot
-Histogram
+* Histogram

-plt.hist()
+It may be worth noting that people are more likely to understand and interpret a histogram than a boxplot.

-Boxplot
+### Boxplot

+### Histogram

 ## Bivariate
-Contains two types of variables: numeric or categorical Can have the following combinations:
+Bivariate charts can display two types of variables in the following combinations:
-- numerical / numberical
+1. numerical / numerical
+    * scatterplot with line of regression
-- numerical / categorical
+2. numerical / categorical
+    * bar chart
+    * stacked bar chart
+    * categorized boxplot
-- categorical / categorical
+3. categorical / categorical
+    * count bar chart
+    * cross tab with heat map

 - line of regression
     - import scipy import stats